OK, I'll admit my bias right away about magazines for hikers.

 It's most useful for planning a big hiking trip to name brand destinations, so if you're interested in hiking tips and how-tos, you'll be disappointed.

-Not much information is given about the authors, although photos are sprinkled liberally throughout each article give you a clue about age, gender and hiking style.
+Not much information is given about the authors, although the photos sprinkled liberally throughout each article give you a clue about age, gender and hiking style.

 Got any to add to this list?

-Please use the box below to send your suggestions.
+Please use the box below to send your feedback and suggestions.